llj0824/knowledge_retrival_system/docs/routing_vectordb_internetSearch_doc.md

 The **Reasoning LLM** is a key part of the query routing logic.
 It determines whether to query the **Vector Database**, perform a **web search**, or return a **native LLM response** based on the type of query.

-Here’s an example of how the **Reasoning LLM** can be implemented to evaluate the user's query and decide the best route for answering:
+Here's an example of how the **Reasoning LLM** can be implemented to evaluate the user's query and decide the best route for answering:

 #### **Example of Query Routing Logic**